The Perspectives of Pluralist Economics

 The Austrian school subscribes to a strong subjectivism as well as to a methodological and maybe even ontological individualism (Blumenthal 2007, 35).
 Subjectivism means that the only existent world is the one that is perceived by individuals.
 Even though this at first appears to be an epistemological statement it nonetheless has ontological implications, since it stipulates that the social facts – like prices and costs – exist only inside the individual (Hall and Martin 2011).
 As a consequence, even though aggregates or institutions might be discussed, they can always be reduced to individuals, since they and their actions form the starting point of such entities (Hall and Martin 2011, 4).

 The economic problems of these individual actors are the coordination of plans and the aggregation of knowledge.
 Individuals in the economic context can either act as consumers or as entrepreneurs.
 Consumers articulate their demands, which determines the shape of the market, whereas entrepreneurs are capable of detecting yet unexplored demand (Holcombe 2014, 21, 24).
-This focus has strong associations with uncertainty, the dispersion of knowledge and information as well as with the change of environmental conditions in historical time.
+This focus has strong associations with uncertainty, the dispersion of knowledge and information and the change of environmental conditions in historical time.
 Older representatives of the school, however, prioritize the problem of the allocation of scarce resources (cf. Yagi 2010, 27).

 The way in which Austrians conceive human nature is to a certain extent similar to the view of neoclassical economists.
 Still, some Austrians have developed a more elaborated image of human nature.
 Whereas Menger defended the rather simplistic understanding of the analytical construct of the homo economicus with instrumental rationalism, utility maximization, and perfect information (Quaas und Quaas 2013, 38), other Austrians have incorporated social components such as institutions, power and the social environment into their view on human nature (e.g. Wieser, cf. Arena 2010, 112–113).
 This acknowledgement of contextual factors does however not mean that the focus on the individual alone as the acting subject is dropped.
 Instead, it only means that the actions of the individual will change insofar as it receives varying input depending upon the historical context.